 - The distribution of disposable foodware accessories (e.g., straws, utensils, napkins, stirrers, spill plugs, etc.) is only allowed when requested by the consumer and/or with dispensers that distribute one item at a time.
 Open containers/bins holding disposable accessories for consumers to grab-and-go are no longer allowed.
 Disposable accessories cannot be bundled together, and they must be distributed individually as separate items (e.g., each fork, spoon, straw, condiment, etc.).

 Resources Available to Impacted Food Facilities

-FAQs, a purchasing guide for acceptable disposable items, outreach materials (e.g., tent cards, employee guide, etc.) and other resources for food facilities are available at the County of San Mateo's Foodware Aware Program website.
+FAQs, outreach materials (e.g., tent cards, employee training guide, etc.), and other resources for food facilities are available at the County of San Mateo’s Foodware Aware Program website.

 Free technical assistance is available for food facilities to help meet the requirements of the Ordinance as well as go beyond the requirements and switch to reusable foodware.
 Up to $300 is available for food facilities who are interested in switching from disposable to reusable foodware!

 Please contact the Foodware Aware Team for additional information:

 - Email: email@example.com

 - Hotline: 888-442-2666